remcohaszing/unified-prettier/README.md

 - [`unified`](https://unifiedjs.com) is a tool that transforms content with plugins.
 - [`unified-consistency`](https://github.com/remcohaszing/unified-consistency) can be used to report output inconsistencies.

+## Compatibility

+This project is compatible with Node.js 16 or greater, Prettier 3, and unified 11.

 ## Acknowledgements